lfspd/lfspd/BuildFromScratch.md

 ## Building from scratch under Ubuntus (18.04 - 22.04) and Debian

 #### Disclaimer.
-There is no guarantee to built successfully because of changes in packages.
+There is no guarantee to build it successfully because of changes in packages.
-Once a week I check consistency of build procedure
+<code>Once a week I check consistency of build procedure</code>

 This procedure describes how to build distro by compiling all packages from source
 This is done quite rarely, about once a year (each time check/correct <code><b>wget-list, md5sums</b></code> files for downloads)